Canada Graduate Scholarships - Master's (CGSM)

 - Maintain and track your applications in the Tracking Record on the Program Assessment page.
 You can locate it by using the following path: Main Menu > Financial Aid > Awards > Graduate External Funding (or Awards) > Program Assessment.

-- Remember to maintain and track application in the competitions that may be applicable to your program.
-Your Detail Report contains the comprehensive listing.
+- Remember to maintain and track applications in the competitions that may be applicable to your program.
+Your Detail Report contains the full list.

-- The applications that appear in your Tracking Record cohorts(s) may include your registered students, your enrolled students on leave, former students and students who have applied to Western in the past.
+- The applications that appear in your Program Assessment cohort(s) may include your registered students, your enrolled students on leave, former students and students who have applied recently applied for admission to your program, or who have applied for admission to Western in the past.

-- Applications that do not appear in the Tracking Record are from students with no previous affiliation with Western and therefore no ID#s yet.
-Remember that these ‘outliers’ are identified on your Detail Report.
+- Application records that do not appear in Program Assessment are 'outliers' - students with no previous affiliation with Western and therefore no ID.
+They are identified on your Detail Report.